ZichangYe/SneakersAnalytics/Bringing Order to Sneakers.md

 ![alt_text](https://github.com/ZichangYe/SneakersAnalytics/blob/master/mean_profit_pagerank.png "Mean Profit by PageRank")
 ![alt_text](https://github.com/ZichangYe/SneakersAnalytics/blob/master/mean_profit_freq.png "Mean Profit by Frequency")

 - **A general trend is: if the ranking is higher, then the mean profit is lower.** This is especially visible with the ranking given by frequency.
-This is intuitive because the more frequent the sneaker is being traded, the most likely it will return to a market-clearing price, driving the profit to zero.
+This ironically is the opposite of my intention, but is intuitive because the more frequent the sneaker is being traded, the most likely it will return to a market-clearing price, driving the profit to zero.
 It is the 'rare' sneaker that gives the highest return.

 **Standard Deviation of Net Profits**